-To calculate the logical bitstring probabilities necessary for evaluating the XEB and benchmarking our circuits, we use a hybrid simulation approach combining wavefunction and tensor-network 106 methods.
-It works best only when performing all of the entangling gates of the hypercube a single time and relies on the fact that the final round of CNOTs is immediately followed by a measurement, simplifying network contraction.
-Concretely, for a D-dimensional logical hypercube, the two subsystems consisting of 2D-1 blocks are simulated independently and then the final layer of CNOTs and in-block operations is combined with the measurement outcomes (the bitstring of interest), which results in a contraction of two $8^{2^{D-1}}$ tensors (see Extended Data Fig. 8b).
-This is a square-root reduction in the memory requirement compared with the full wavefunction simulation, which uses $O(8^{2^{2^{2}}})$ space.
+To calculate the logical bitstring probabilities necessary for evaluating XEB and benchmarking our circuits, we employ a hybrid simulation approach combining wavefunction and tensor-network [104] methods.
+It works best only when performing all of the entangling gates of the hypercube a single time, and relies on the fact that the final round of CNOTs is immediately followed by a measurement, simplifying network contraction.
+Concretely, for a D-dimensional logical hypercube, the two subsystems consisting of 2^{D-1} blocks are simulated independently and then the final layer of CNOTs and in-block operations is combined with the measurement outcomes (the bitstring of interest), which results in a contraction of two $8^{2^{D-1}}$ tensors (see ED Fig. 8b).
+This is a square-root reduction in the memory requirement compared to the full wavefunction simulation which uses $O(8^{2^{D}})$ space.
 The ideal XEB value is calculated by sampling bitstrings from the ideal output distribution and then averaging the corresponding probabilities.
-The bitstrings are sampled using a marginal sampling algorithm, which uses the same contraction scheme described above.
+The bitstrings are sampled using a marginal sampling algorithm, which utilizes the same contraction scheme described above.

-We next consider whether the finite XEB scores in this problem can be easily 'spoofed' by foregoing exact simulation of the implemented circuit and using a classical algorithm with fewer resources, similar in spirit to the algorithm introduced in ref.
-102. For the circuits studied in Fig. 5, containing only a single layer of gates on the hypercube, there is only a single round of CNOTs connecting the two $2^{D-1}$ -block partitions; thus, removing them from the circuit and sampling from the two independent halves might not decrease the XEB substantially while reducing the memory requirement to $8^{2^{D-2}}$ .
-In Extended Data Fig. 8c, we study the performance of this spoofing attack and find that the obtained XEB rapidly decreases, once further gate layers are introduced, for a particular extension of our circuit.
+We next consider if the finite XEB scores in this problem can be easily "spoofed" by foregoing exact simulation of the implemented circuit and using a classical algorithm with fewer resources, similar in spirit to the algorithm introduced in Ref.
+[100].
+For the circuits studied in Fig. 5 of the main text, containing only a single layer of gates on the hypercube, there is only a single round of CNOTs connecting the two 2^{D-1} -block partitions; thus, removing them from the circuit and sampling from the two independent halves might not decrease the XEB substantially while reducing the memory requirement to $8^{2^{D-2}}$.
+In ED Fig. 8c, we study the performance of this spoofing attack and find that the obtained XEB rapidly decreases, once additional gate layers are introduced, for a particular extension of our circuit.

-The contraction scheme above, used for both the ideal simulation and the XEB spoofing, scales exponentially with the number of qubits.
-However, the exponent is substantially reduced by using the fact that the hypercube circuits can be naturally partitioned into smaller blocks, with only a single inter-partition layer of CNOTs at the end of the circuit.
-This simulation method therefore becomes less efficient if we introduce extra CNOT layers (within a single partition) after the inter-partition layer, as we estimate in Fig. 5d.
-Applying $l = \{0, ..., D-1\}$ further intra-partition CNOT layers forces the CNOT tensors in Extended Data Fig. 8b to be blocked into groups of $2^l$ , which results in the execution time to scale roughly as $O(8^{2^l}/2^l)$ , in which the numerator comes from the tensor contraction complexity and the denominator accounts for the reduced number of contractions resulting from blocking.
-The explicit times quoted in Fig. 5d as a function of extra CNOT layers are based on the above matrix-multiplication estimate and fitted such that the depth-1 hypercube time matches 1.44 s, which corresponds to our implementation.
-In practice, the actual runtimes might differ owing to hardware and software optimization and other factors, such as the cost of tensor permutations; however, we expect the general trend to hold.
-Finally, if the $2^l$ -blocked tensors were to be stored directly, the memory requirement of this approach would grow as $8^{2^{l+1}}$ , recovering the full $8^{2^D}$ memory complexity for l = D - 1.
+The contraction scheme above, utilized both for the ideal simulation and the XEB spoofing, scales exponentially with the number of qubits.
+However, the exponent is significantly reduced, by utilizing the fact that the hypercube circuits can be naturally partitioned into smaller blocks, with only a single inter-partition layer of CNOT's at the end of the circuit.
+This simulation method therefore becomes less efficient if we introduce additional CNOT layers (within a single partition) after the inter-partition layer, as we estimate in Fig. 5d.
+Applying $l = \{0, ..., D-1\}$ additional intra-partition CNOT layers forces the CNOT tensors in ED Fig. 8b to be blocked into groups of 2^{l} , which results in the execution time to scale roughly as $O(8^{2^l}/2^l)$, where the numerator comes from the tensor contraction complexity and the denominator accounts for the reduced number of contractions due to blocking.
+The explicit times quoted in Fig. 5d as a function of additional CNOT layers are based on the above matrix-multiplication estimate and fitted such that the depth-1 hypercube time matches 1.44s, which corresponds to our implementation.
+In practice, the actual run-times might differ due to hardware and software optimization, and additional factors such as the cost of tensor permutations; however, we expect the general trend to hold.
+Finally, if the 2^l blocked tensors were to be stored directly, the memory requirement of this approach would grow as $8^{2^{l+1}}$ recovering the full $8^{2^{D}}$ memory complexity for l = D - 1.